Loading

 High shine, traditional.
 Shows everything.

 We walk the floors with you.
 Point out any concerns.
 Make sure you're completely happy before we pack up.
+We also leave you a written care guide tailored to the finish we used — what to clean with, what not to use, when furniture can come back.

 Most rooms